waveform80/picamera/docs/install.rst

 .. warning::

-    The test suite takes a *very* long time to execute (at least 2 hours on an overclocked Pi).
+    The test suite takes a *very* long time to execute (at least 1 hour on an overclocked Pi 3).
 Depending on configuration, it can also lockup the camera requiring a reboot to reset, so ensure you are familiar with SSH or using alternate TTYs to access a command line in the event you need to reboot.